Optimally Scheduling Public Safety Power Shutoffs

 We now derive an optimal policy using~\eqref{eq:def_g}.
 The structure of $v_d\left(w,k\left|u_{d+1},\XX_{d+1}\right.\right)$ implies that $u_d = 1$ if and only if:

 Substituting~\eqref{eq:recursion} yields

 Thus, we have $u_d = 1$ if and only if

-which completes the proof. \endproof
+which completes the proof. \Halmos \endproof

-In the above policy, the difference $g_{d-1}\left(\left.k\right|0,\xx\right) - g_{d-1}\left(\left.k-1\right|1,\xx\right)$ ensures a PSPS is called only if the cost reduction is greater than the cost of the PSPS itself.
+In the above policy, the difference $g_{d-1}\left(\left.k\right|0,\xx\right) - g_{d-1}\left(\left.k-1\right|1,\xx\right)$ ensures a PSPS is scheduled only if the cost of the wildfire at the next round weighted by the expected risk is greater than the expected cost reduction of a PSPS when $k$ have been previously called.
 This is done to account for the budget constraint.
 The other terms modify the threshold to account for fixed costs of calling PSPS.
-In particular, they integrate the fact that the optimal strategy may be to call less than $N$ PSPSs.
-This differs from~\citep{arlotto2019uniformly} in which the optimal solution is always to use the full budget.
+In particular, the switching costs promotes consecutive over isolated de-energization events.
+The regularizer integrates the fact that the optimal strategy may be to call less than $N$ PSPSs.
+This differs from~\citep{arlotto2019uniformly} in which the optimal solution always uses the full budget.